General Characteristics of Sichuan Cuisine

 5. Water-Cooked Meat

-Water-Cooked Meat is a dish originating in 1930s.
-It usually involves dry chilies and some meat slices (pork, beef or fish) that have been starched with egg white, as well as a large amount of vegetables placed at the bottom of the serving bowl.
+Water-Cooked Meat is a dish originating in the 1930s.
+It usually involves dry chilies and some meat slices (pork, beef, or fish) that have been starched with egg white, as well as a large number of vegetables placed at the bottom of the serving bowl.

 What makes it special is that the dish is finally completed by pouring the boiling oil over the prepared meat and vegetables, making the meat fragrant, tender and chewy.